Volunteer Opportunities & Internships

 All applicants must be at least 18 years old.

-Summer internships are offered during the period of May 4 - August 19.
-Housing for up to 2 interns is available at no charge.
+Summer internships are offered during the period of May 1 - August 31.
+Housing for up to two interns is available at no charge.
 Interns residing on-site will be required to do early morning and/or evening feedings/medications in addition to the regular work hours.
 Housing will be provided on a first-come, first-served basis.

-- Must commit to 5 days per week from 10 am - 3 pm (May be occasional evening hours)
+- Must commit to 5 days per week from 10 am - 3 pm (May have occasional evening hours)

 - Interns are required to commit to 10-12 weeks (It is usually possible to schedule a day or week “off” during that span of time, as long as there is sufficient coverage by other interns)